VeroIarrachtai/Abies_vs_ozone/README.md

 ## [TRANSCRIPTOMICS](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/4_Transcriptomics)

-### To evaluate the healthy and the damaged trees differential expression in the two ozone's periods.
+### To evaluate the healthy and the damaged trees differential expression in the two periods with contrasting ozone concentrations.

 ![](4_Transcriptomics/metadata/Transcriptomic_methods.png)